 - Unsweetened tea – black, green, oolong or herbal tea are all fine

-In fact, for the hot summer months, an excellent alternative to hot beverages would be cold brewing your coffee or tea – you let them brew in cold water for an extended period of time, f.e. by putting them in the fridge overnight.
+In fact, for the hot summer months, an excellent alternative to hot beverages would be cold brewing your coffee or tea.
+In other words, you let them brew in cold water for an extended period of time, such as by putting them in the fridge overnight.

 This will give you a milder and more complex taste and it’s a pure iced bliss for your busy mornings – 100% keto-approved, too (given that you add no sugar or honey or the like).